QuantEcon/lecture-source-jl/rst_files/discrete_dp.rst

 * The :doc:`optimal growth lecture <optgrowth>`

 The objective of this lecture is to provide a more systematic and theoretical treatment, including algorithms and implementation, while focusing on the discrete case

-The code discussed below was authored primarily by `Daisuke Oyama <https://github.com/oyamad>`_

 References
 ------------